victor-nasc/granite-wxc/examples/eccc_downscaling/README.md

 git clone https://huggingface.co/victornasc/granite-geospatial-eccc-downscaling ./experiments
 ```

 Once cloned, you can run the example notebooks.
-If you want to use the full dataset, continue with the instructions below.
+The next section shows the case of using the full dataset.

 ---